Key takeaways

 • Keep a detailed record of maintenance supplies and equipment in inventory.

-• Adhere to a budget established for routine tasks, preventative measures, and emergency repairs.
+• Adhere to a budget for routine tasks, preventative measures, and emergency repairs.

 Student housing maintenance checklist

-A checklist is a great way to keep track of what parts of your property need maintenance throughout the year.
-The checklist linked below is a template, meaning it won’t fit your unique student housing property perfectly.
+A checklist is a great way to track what parts of your property need maintenance throughout the year.
+The checklist below is a template, meaning it won’t fit your unique student housing property perfectly.

 commercial building maintenance checklist cta